SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 And now the important stuff: To declare, that you want to join a team session, you must use the corresponding [action from the "Team Server" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-team-server).
 For convinience, it is also possible, to always enable team sessions using the action declaration of this plugin, but I don't recommend that, since you might end up being part of a session, you are not planned for.

+Note: You can check, whether the team mode is currently active, when you hover over the small gear icon of Simulator Controller in the task bar.
+If Simulator Controller is enabled for a team session, the tooltip will show "Simulator Controller (Team)".

 ### Special notes

 Every simulation game is unique and handles multiplayer team races different.
 Therefore, you have to be aware of the individual drawbacks and specialities.
 In this section I will provide a growing collection of hints and special operation tipps for all the individual simulations, whenever I stumble over them.
 When you found some specialities on your own, please feel free to share them with me, and I will be happy to add them to this section as well.